 With less time to eat during Ramadan, we need to pay attention to what we eat.
 Now is the best time to research the nutritious value of the food we eat.
 While we fast, the food we eat before we start our fast or to break our fast needs to provide the optimal energy so we can accomplish our daily tasks and increase our worship.

 “I have not filled myself in 16 years because filling oneself makes the body heavy, removes clean understanding, induces sleep and makes one weak for worship.”

 In order to take full advantage of this holy month, we need to prepare ourselves spiritually, mentally and physically.
-Insha’Allah if we constantly try to improve ourselves, then by the end of Ramadan, we will be able to easily move to the next level spiritually.
+Insha’Allah if we constantly try to improve ourselves, by the end of Ramadan, we can easily move to the next level spiritually.